 Admission

-The application deadline is 30 April 2025.
+The application deadline is 31 March 2026.

 Applications will be evaluated on a first come, first served basis.
-To apply for The China School, please fill the online application form.
+To apply for The China School, fill the online application form.

 We will inform you within three days from the deadline whether your application is successful.